The postal service in Japan is operated by Japan Post Co., Ltd. A delivery service for small packages is also provided by takuhaibin companies.

 - Zip codes in Japan are seven-digit numbers.
 Without a written zip code, your mail may take longer to reach its destination.

-- To send domestic mail, it costs 50 yen for a postcard and 80 yen for a standard-sized letter (up to 25 grams).
+- To send domestic mail, it currently costs 52 yen for a postcard and 82 yen for a standard-sized letter (up to 25 grams in weight).
+Please note, however that the cost of sending a postcard is set to rise to 62 yen from June 1st., 2017.

 - Put an appropriate postal stamp on a postcard/envelope and drop it in a mailbox (called posuto in Japanese).
 A standard mailbox has two slots: one is for general mail and the other for large-size mail, express mail and international mail.